mattsalinero/mechanalysis/mech_spec.md

 6. update database with processed topic page data
 7. manually clean/validate database
 	- scan through topic_data correcting improperly parsed set names
+	- manually remove indications of "round 2" or similar

 ### Topic Title Parsing
 This project uses Lark's implementation of an Earley parser and a custom grammar that recognizes the infocodes and general structure of group buy topics.
 The grammar tries to identify the section of the topic title where the keyset is identified (usually of the form `[infocode][setname]`) by referencing a dictionary of possible infocodes that are currently in use.
 There is a finite (but growing) number of infocodes currently in use and the parser can use an identified infocode to find the (usually adjacent) name of the keyset.